 Classes are Free

 Instructors are sworn police officers, personnel of the department, and guest speakers with expertise in their field.
 Topics will include a State of the City by the City Manager Finley deGraffenried, patrol procedures, street survival, DWI enforcement, narcotics, criminal investigations, court procedures, family violence, animal control- animal shelter, code enforcement, mental health issues, and 911/communications.
 In addition, we will invite guest speakers to come join us and have additional classes to offer, all free of charge, to the participants of the program.
-The students will also be given the opportunity to ride with patrol officers on their regular shifts.

 Citizens' Police Academy Alumni Association "CPAAA"

 The goal of the Alumni is an ongoing learning and helping process, with the main purpose of gathering graduates of the Lampasas Citizens' Academy in order to enhance relations between our community and our police department.
 The CPAAA Board and members meet at least once a month.
 CPAAA members participate in crime prevention activities and events with the Lampasas Police Department and City of Lampasas that help better our community.